-Digging deeper into the causes and commonalities of mortality can unearth problems with equipment, the environment, or other areas that can be observed and addressed (disease, prolapse [layers, breeder hens], injury, cannibalism, etc.).
-Workers can use mortality data to notice trends and gain understanding if further investigation is needed to correct a welfare issue.
-A slight increase in mortality may not be noticeable until you look at the trended data.
+Digging deeper into the causes and commonalities of mortality can unearth problems with equipment, the environment, or other areas that can be observed and addressed (disease,

 Weekly and cumulatively trended results can be tracked and compared with previous data on that flock, similarly aged flocks, previous farm results, and general health status outcomes for the company.
 Industry data and breed/species data can also be a point of comparison.